Skip to content

 A financial assessment is the way that we work out whether we can help you with the cost of your care and what the cost will be to you.

-The financial assessment takes place over the telephone at a time pre-arranged with you.
-We will also check to see if there are any other benefits you can apply for.
+As part of the financial assessment, we will also check to see if there are any other benefits you can apply for.
 If you want us to, we can either help you to claim these benefits or we can pass your details on to someone else who can help you.

 During the financial assessment, you can have a member of your family or a friend present if you wish, or you can arrange for someone else to support you.
 If you would like a face-to-face appointment, you can arrange to visit our office to complete the financial assessment.
 We will treat any information you give us in the strictest confidence.